rust-lang/rust/active/0000-remove-crate-id.md

 Notably, the CrateId is removed entirely, along with the version and path associated with it.
-The string value of the `extern crate` directive is still optional (defaulting to the identifier), and the string must be a valid rust identifier with the exception that any character but the first can be a hyphen, `-`.
+The string value of the `extern crate` directive is still optional (defaulting to the identifier), and the string must be a valid crate name (as defined above).

 The compiler's searching and file matching logic would be altered to only match crates based on name.
 If two versions of a crate are found, the compiler will